 - Discuss best available science on the co-benefits and uses of kelp and other seaweeds and identify research needs for California

-- Explore barriers and opportunities for advancing responsible and scalable seaweed farming in California from a management and regulatory perspective
+- Explore barriers and opportunities for advancing responsible and scalable seaweed farming in California from a management a regulatory perspective

 Our intent is that these discussions can illuminate strategic investments in research and pathways for the development of a responsible, sustainable aquaculture program in California that maximizes the many co-benefits offered by seaweed farming, while being attentive to social, economic and ethical risks.